ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/ukr3Ozeahr8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Purchase NFT
+## Functionality For Purchasing A Marketplace NFT

-Now that you received an object of NFT's that have been listed for sale.
-You can easily purchase these items in game using the **EVM.CreatePurchaseNftTransaction** function provided in **EVM.cs**.
-We have provided a fully functioning prefab **BuyItemWebGL** and **BuyItemWebWallet** that has this implemented for you in the **GetListedNFTWebGL.cs** and **GetListedNFTWebWallet.cs** files.
-We have provided a sample code snippet that shows it's implementation.
+Once an NFT has been minted and listed for sale, you can allow the purchase of these items in-game by using the `EVM.CreatePurchaseNftTransaction` function provided in `EVM.cs`.
+There are also prefabs created for the different builds (`BuyItemWebGL` and `BuyItemWebWallet`) that is implemented in the `GetListedNFTWebGL.cs` and `GetListedNFTWebWallet.cs` files.
+See below for a code snippet of the implementation:

 * chain = ethereum / goerli / avalanche
 * network = testnet / mainnet